shajithd/comp5424/README.md

 # Voxel Displacement Detector
 COMP5424 Assignment Voxel Displacement Detector (VDD)

-This python program calculates the voxel displacements of two images linear and non-linear methods of image registration.
+This Slicer module calculates the voxel displacements of two images linear and non-linear methods of image registration.
 The resulting displacement field can then be visualised using the Transforms module.